Mesibo Video Conferencing - Create a Conference RoomEstimated reading time: 12 minutes

-In this section, we will start by exploring the various conferencing operations, permissions, and settings available for a conference room.
-Then, we will explain how to create a conference room and add participants, first using the console, and then using Backend REST APIs.
+In this section, we will learn about a conference room, its permissions, and settings.
+Then, we will explain how to create a conference room with required permissions & settings and add participants using Mesibo real-time and Backend APIs.

 - Get Started With Conferencing APIs.

-- Familiar with Group Management and Group Messaging APIs.
+- Familiar with Real-time Group Management and Group Messaging APIs.

 - Tutorial on Writing your First mesibo Enabled Application to learn about creating a mesibo application and adding users.

 As we discussed in the previous section, a conference room is a mesibo group.
 The participants are members of a group.
-To create a conference room, the host essentially needs to create a mesibo group and add participants to it.
+To create a conference room, the host essentially needs to create a mesibo group with required permissions & settings and then add participants to it.
+Let’s first look at the permissions.

-You can set various permissions at the group and the participant level, for example, who can publish, who can view, who can message, etc. This allows you to create any type of conference room just by setting the right permissions, for example, a meeting room or a classroom.
+You can set various permissions at the group and the participant level, for example, who can publish, who can view, who can message, etc. This allows you to create any type of conference room just by setting the right permissions, for example, a meeting room where all participants can participate together, OR a classroom where a teacher is an active participant and others are viewers.

 For any conference room, you can set the following permissions: